12 Emotional Needs in Relationships: Yours, Mine, and Ours

-Couples with a strong emotional bond tend to experience more satisfaction and fulfillment.
-The key to handling emotional needs in a marriage or any romantic relationship is understanding your needs, and those of your partner, and finding ways to support each other in healthy ways.
+Couples with strong emotional bonds tend to experience more satisfaction and fulfillment.
+The key to handling emotional needs in a marriage or any romantic relationship is understanding your needs and those of your partner and finding ways to support each other in healthy ways.

 Taking a closer look, there are certain specific needs that are particularly important to couples and often cited as problematic when they are not met: